demisto/content/Packs/AWS-SNS-Listener/Integrations/AWSSNSListener/AWSSNSListener_description.md

 * The instance should be configured to run only on HTTP.
 * The instance is using the HTTPS certificate of the server.
-* Please set a user and password (can be global via long running integrations configurations) or local for this integration only.
+* Set a user and password (can be global via long running integrations configurations) or local for this integration only.
 * If "no engine" is selected, make sure to click "Save" before testing and using the instance.
 This step allows the server to assign a port to the instance.